-F/LG Handbook 7.13 14.
-Food Preparation/Storage Proper storage of food is essential to prevent food contamination, as well as, insect and rodent infestation.
+14. Food Preparation/Storage

+Proper storage of food is essential to prevent food contamination, as well as, insect and rodent infestation.
 Correct handling and storage of all food is a key component in preventing food-borne illnesses.
 To prevent bacteria growth, cold food must be kept at or below 41 degrees Fahrenheit and hot foods at or above 135 degrees Fahrenheit.

-F/LG Handbook 7.13A 15.
-Poisonous/toxic chemicals or cleaning products must be store separately from food.
-Products must not be stored on shelves above food preparation areas and/or food products intended for human consumption, unless placed in bins that are impermeable.
-F/LG Handbook 7.13B 16.
+- 15. Poisonous/toxic chemicals or cleaning products must be store separately from food.
+Products must not be stored on shelves above food preparation areas and/or food products intended for human consumption, unless placed in bins that are impermeable. - FD/LF Handbook 7.13B - 16.
 Food containers such as cans, plastic containers, boxes and bags must be stored above the floor on clean surfaces protected from splash and other contamination.

-F/LG Handbook 7.13C 17.
-Opened packages of dried good and perishable or leftover food items must be properly covered/sealed in containers or bags and stored appropriately to prevent contamination.
-F/LG Handbook 7.13D 18.
-Refrigerators/freezers must have accurate food grade thermometer designed to measure cold storage temperature and these must be placed inside each refrigerator and freezer unit.
+17. Opened packages of dried good and perishable or leftover food items must be properly covered/sealed in containers or bags and stored appropriately to prevent contamination.

+18. Refrigerators/freezers must have accurate food grade thermometer designed to measure cold storage temperature and these must be placed inside each refrigerator and freezer unit.
 Thermometers in refrigerators must show a reading of 41 degrees Fahrenheit or below, and thermometers in freezers must show a reading of 0 degrees Fahrenheit or below.
 The thermometer must be located in the center of the unit and be readily accessible.
 Thermometer temperature readings higher than specified above require further temperature testing of food samples stored in the unit using a probe type thermometer; and adjustments to the unit setting to reach and maintain the required reading must be made.

-F/LG Handbook 7.13E 19.
-A food preparation area shall be clean and free of dust, dirt, food particles and grease deposits.
-F/LG Handbook 7.13F 20.
-Food provided by parents/guardians must be properly stored and handled in a sanitary manner at all times to prevent contamination or spoilage.
+19. A food preparation area shall be clean and free of dust, dirt, food particles and grease deposits.

+20. Food provided by parents/guardians must be properly stored and handled in a sanitary manner at all times to prevent contamination or spoilage.
 If food is supposed to be kept cold, the food must be stored in a refrigerator until eaten, or parents/guardians must include ice packs to keep food cold.

 VII.
+CHILD DISCIPLINE

-6/4/03 Mini LD DISCIPLINE mum standards for child discipline practices shall ensure that age- ropriate, constructive disciplinary practices are used for children in care.
-FD/LG Handbook 2.3A A. Operators shall adopt a discipline policy consistent with Section 402.305(12), F.S., including standards that prohibit children from being subjected to discipline which is severe, humiliating, frightening, or associated with food, rest, or toileting.
+Minimum standards for child discipline practices shall ensure that ageappropriate, constructive disciplinary practices are used for children in care.

+A. Operators shall adopt a discipline policy consistent with Section 402.305(12), F.S., including standards that prohibit children from being subjected to discipline which is severe, humiliating, frightening, or associated with food, rest, or toileting.
 Spanking or any other form of physical punishment is prohibited.

-FD/LG Handbook 2.3C B. Verification that the home has provided the parent or guardian a written copy of the disciplinary and expulsion policies used by the home must be documented on the enrollment form with a signature of the custodial parent or legal guardian.
-FD/LG Handbook 2.3D C. Active play, both indoor and who misbehave.
-For examp rest of the children go outsi used during indoor or outdo Active play, both indoor and outdoor, must not be completely withheld from children who misbehave.
+B. Verification that the home has provided the parent or guardian a written copy of the disciplinary and expulsion policies used by the home must be documented on the enrollment form with a signature of the custodial parent or legal guardian.

+C. Active play, both indoor and outdoor, must not be completely withheld from children who misbehave.
 For example, a child being placed in time-out the entire time the rest of the children go outside to play would be unacceptable.
 Time-outs may be used during indoor or outdoor play provided an age appropriate time limit has been established.